-More dangers loom after Guatemala volcano eruption kills 25 people
+More dangers loom after Guatemala volcano eruption kills 33 people

 Residents were told to avoid roads close to the volcano and make sure water is not contaminated.

-The eruption officially ended late Sunday, according to the Guatemala's National Institute of Seismology, Vulcanology, Meteorology and Hydrology.
+The eruption officially ended late Sunday, said Guatemala's National Institute of Seismology, Vulcanology, Meteorology and Hydrology.

 "The eruption ... is reaching its end with 14.763 feet of ash and weak-to-moderate explosions and incandescence in its crater," it said in a statement.